MidAutumnMoon/LowEffortBlog/README.md

 Source codes are licensed under [GPL3](./LICENSE).

-Contents of this blog, including but not limited to articles, pictures, illustrations and audio etc., are licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) if not explicitly declared otherwise.
+Contents of this blog, including but not limited to articles/posts, pictures, illustrations and audio etc., are licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) if not explicitly declared otherwise.